pytorch/tutorials/intermediate_source/TP_tutorial.rst

     }

-This is almost the ``tp_plan`` we need to apply Tensor Parallelism to the Llama model.
+This is almost the ``layer_tp_plan`` we need to apply Tensor Parallelism to the ``TransformerBlock``.
 However, one thing we should be aware is that when sharding the linear layer column-wise, the output of the linear layers would become sharded on the last tensor dimension, and the row-wise sharding linear layer directly accepts an input that shards on the last dimension.
 If there are any more tensor operations (such as view operations) between the column-wise linear and the row-wise linear, we would need to adjust the relevant shape related ops to sharded shape.

 For the Llama model, in the attention layer there are couple of view operations that are shape related.
 In particular, column-wise parallel for ``wq``/ ``wk``/ ``wv`` linear layers, the activation tensor is sharded on the ``num_heads`` dimension, so we would need to adjust the ``num_heads`` to local ``num_heads``.